zdravkov/kendo-docs/api/dataviz/chart.md

 Configures the axis labels.

-#### Example

-    $("#chart").kendoChart({
-        categoryAxis: {
-            labels: {
-                // set the background color of the labels to a light grey
-                background: "#e2e2e2",
-                // rotate the labels just slightly for visual effect
-                rotation: 10,
-                // format the labels for currency
-                format: "C"
-            }
-        },
-        ...
-    });

 ### categoryAxis.labels.background `String`

 The background color of the labels.
 Any valid CSS color string will work here, including hex and rgb.

 ### categoryAxis.labels.border `Object`

 The border of the labels.

-#### Example

-    $("#chart").kendoChart({
-        categoryAxis: {
-            labels: {
-                border: {
-                    // make the width 1
-                    width: 1,
-                    // set the color to a dark blue
-                    color: "#336699",
-                    // set the border style to dashed
-                    dashType: "dash"
-                }
-            }
-        },
-        ...
-    });

 ### categoryAxis.labels.border.color `String`*(default: "black")*

 The color of the border.
 Any valid CSS color string will work here, including hex and rgb.

 ### categoryAxis.labels.border.dashType `String`*(default: "solid")*